westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 The number of zone descriptors obtained is returned to the user in the `nr_zones` field of the report header structure `blk_zone_report`.

-With the introduction of zone capacity support for NVMe Zoned Namepsaces in kernel version 5.9, zone descriptors gained the `capacity` field.
+When zone capacity support for NVMe Zoned Namepsaces was introduced in kernel version 5.9, zone descriptors gained the `capacity` field.
 The presence of this field is indicated by the new `flag` field added to `struct blk_zone_report`.

 ```c
 /**